gauravvv09/Big-Data-Filtering-Analysis-Tool/README.md

 # Big-Data-Filtering-Analysis-Tool
 Big Data Filtering &amp; Analysis Tool: A Python-based GUI application for big data analysis using Bloom Filters and the Flajolet-Martin algorithm.
 Features include CSV file loading, column-wise analytics, visualization, and efficient distinct element counting.

-# Big Data Filtering & Analysis Tool

-This project is a Python-based GUI application that provides efficient big data analysis using **Bloom Filters** and the **Flajolet-Martin algorithm**.
-It enables users to load CSV files, analyze data columns, visualize distributions, and perform advanced filtering.

 ---

 ## Features